AlejandroCamara/Learn_Python_3_the_Hard_Way/README.md

 * Once the exercise is completed, the changes are commited and the branch is merged into ``` master ``` branch.
 * Then, the ``` master ``` changes are pushed into ``` origin ```, this GitHub repository.

+## Missing Exercises and Study Drills
+Some exercises and study drills do not involve creating or modifying code, but researching or revising concepts.
+Therefore, they are not listed in this repository.

+#### Missing Exercises
+* Exercise 27.
+Memorizing Logic
+* Exercise 28.
+Boolean Practice